nidhi-desh/todo-backend/README.md

 ---------------------------------------------------------------------
 🔗 API Endpoints

-Method	           Endpoint	             Description

-GET	               /tasks	               Get all tasks POST	             /tasks	               Create a new task PUT	               /tasks/:id	           Update a task DELETE	           /tasks/:id	           Delete a task
+GET	-> /tasks -> Get all tasks
+POST -> /tasks -> Create a new task
+PUT -> /tasks/:id	-> Update a task
+DELETE -> /tasks/:id -> Delete a task